 Additionally many boarders come as families, and use additional parking spaces, schools and don’t pay their “share” of taxes.
 This in turn, puts a strain on the municipalities that are hurting for revenue since so many folks are unemployed and consuming more benefits.

 Add to this mix the logistics of the home office and home schooling and one has a hot mess of activities under one roof.

 1. Speak to your municipality before you take on a boarder.
 Discuss your boarder-plans with your insurer-many carriers will not honor your claims if you are doing something illegal -even if it has nothing to do with the claim.

-2. If you want to see if your house or property can legally take potential boarders or if you want to make the required modifications before you take on boarders- https://seconarchitect.com/legalizations/ LET’S TALK!
+2. If you want to see if your house or property can legally take on potential boarders or if you want to make the required modifications before you take on boarders- read this https://seconarchitect.com/legalizations/ LET’S TALK!
 914 980 5532

 3. Call us 914 980 5532 to discuss your situation.
 Been there-done that!